rajranjan5215/Things-to-do/README.md

 ### Flutter Todo App Features
--Listview.builder for Todo things.
+-Listview.builder for Todo things. <br />
--User can add Title to their notes.
+-User can add Title to their notes.<br />
--User can add notes.
+-User can add notes.<br />
--Delete notes.
+-Delete notes.<br />
--ExpansionTiles and TabBar are used for Better UI.
+-ExpansionTiles and TabBar are used for Better UI.<br />